OttoChu/Hunter-Vs-Prey/README.md

 *More special abilities (e.g. Baiter, Shooter) will be added in the future.
 Stay Tune!*

+## Bugs
+*The following are bugs that I know of.
+If you find any other bugs, please let me know.*

+- Teleporter ability removes the fog when teleporting to a new location.

+    - This is due to the fog is only applied when printing in print_game_state() function.
+    The fog should also be applied to the teleport map as well.

+    - Additional note:
+        - If the user tries to teleport to a tile that is covered by fog, the user will not be able to teleport.
+        -  This will remove the an ability charge from the user.

 ## Future Updates

 *The following are only plans.
 There might be changes to the finer details.*